dogsleg/lazytools/README.md

 ## lazytodo

-This script downloads website translation status webpage for specified language and produce a sorted list of untranslated webpages.
+This script downloads website translation status webpage for specified language and produce a sorted (sorts on filesize) list of untranslated webpages.